etaque/elm-dialog/README.md

 # Elm Dialog

+**DEPRECATED: there are better ways of showing dialog modals, this package won't be upgraded to next Elm version, at least not in this shape.**

     elm package install etaque/elm-dialog

 A modal component for [Elm](http://elm-lang.org/).
 Not named `elm-modal` because it would be type-error-prone with the `model` we have everywhere in our apps!

 ## Features